Coccidia in Kittens

 Cockroaches and flies can mechanically carry coccidia from one place to another.
 Mice and other animals can ingest the coccidia and when killed and eaten by a cat, for instance, can infect the cat.
 Therefore, insect and rodent control is very important in preventing coccidiosis.

-The coccidia species of cats and dogs do not infect humans.
+The coccidia species of cats and dogs is very unlikely to infect humans.